-The license for the portions of the Terraso software created by Tech Matters will be the Affero General Public License, version 3.
-Terraso is also expected to take advantage of software created by other groups, and these components are covered by the licenses chosen by their developers, which may be different.
-Some software included in or recommended by Terraso may not be open source if such software seems to be the best available solution.
+The license for the portions of the Terraso software created by Tech Matters is the Affero General Public License, version 3.
+Terraso also takes advantage of software created by other groups, and these components are covered by the licenses chosen by their developers, which may be different.
+Some software included in or recommended by Terraso may not be open source if it is deemed to be the best available solution.

 Management and Direction of Terraso

-The legal copyright to the Terraso software is owned by Benetech, the nonprofit organization which is the parent of Tech Matters, which has created Terraso.
+The legal copyright to the Terraso software is owned by Tech Matters, which has created Terraso.

 The features and functions to be implemented are designed entirely around the needs and preferences of landscape partnerships, the Terraso users.
 Initially, they were selected by Terraso’s co-design partners (a user group of a dozen diverse types of landscape partnerships).
 All users and potential users are welcome to provide input.

-The start-up phase of the Terraso project has been supported by philanthropic donors, including the Patrick J. McGovern Foundation, Schmidt Futures, IKEA Foundation and the Hitz Family Foundation.
+The start-up phase of the Terraso project has been supported by philanthropic donors, including the Patrick J. McGovern Foundation, Schmidt Futures, Rainforest Alliance (with support from the IKEA Foundation), Cisco Foundation, EcoAgriculture Partners (thanks to support from the Laudes Foundation), and the Hitz Family Foundation.

-A Terraso platform will be operated by Tech Matters, the Terraso developer.
-Since all of the Terraso software is provided under an open source license and is free to all, anyone else is also free to operate an alternative online platform using the Terraso software.
+The Terraso platform is operated by Tech Matters, the Terraso developer.
+Since all of the Terraso software is provided under an open source license and is free to all, anyone else is also free to operate their own online platform using some or all of the Terraso software.